 Michael Shrimpton is a barrister, currently suspended of course, called to the Bar in London in 1983.
 He is a specialist in National Security and Constitutional Law, Strategic Intelligence and Counter-terrorism.

 He has wide ranging connections both in Western Intelligence agencies and amongst ex-Soviet Bloc agencies.
 The late Generaloberst Markus Wolf, of the Stasi and DVD, was one of his contacts.
 Michael has earned respect in the intelligence community for his analysis of previously unacknowledged post-WWII covert operations against the West by the German DVD organization based in Dachau, near Munich, Germany, and its British, French and American client agencies.

 These continue to the present day, as politicians and the media are too nervous of standing up to them.

-He is Adjunct Professor of intelligence Studies, Department of National Security, Intelligence and Space Studies, American Military University, teaching intelligence subjects at Masters Degree level to inter alia serving intelligence officers.
-He has represented US and Israeli intelligence officers in law and has briefed staffers on the Senate select Committee on Intelligence and the Joint Congressional inquiry into 9-11, also addressing panels on terrorism in Washington DC and Los Angeles.
+Michael was formerly an Adjunct Professor of Intelligence Studies in the Department of National Security, Intelligence and Space Studies at the American Military University, teaching intelligence subjects at Masters level to inter alia serving intelligence officers.
+He has represented US and Israeli intelligence officers in law and briefed in staffers on the Senate Select Committee on Intelligence and the Joint Congressional Inquiry into 9-11.